deauthorizing/exodus-larp/README.md

 ## 👋 Outro
-If for whatever the fuck reason you need support contact @wasthattoomuchforyou Don't pay for larp scripts join @dontpaytolarp today
+If for whatever the fuck reason you need support contact @wasthattoomuchforyou Don't pay for larp scripts join @larpforfree today

 ## 💀 License